What is a Kestrel?

 The name “kestrel” comes from the French crecerelle, which originally referred to a noisy bell or clicker.
 The kestrel’s call, a rapid, high klee klee klee or killy killy killy, deters other birds.
 The fact that kestrels are able to hover in midair, although not as well as hummingbirds, has earned these birds the general nickname “windhover.”

 Kestrels can be found throughout the world on every continent but Antarctica.
 The Americas belong exclusively to the aptly-named American Kestrel.
 This brilliant pocket raptor, which may also answer to sparrow hawk, grasshopper hawk, killy hawk, house hawk, and rusty-crowned falcon, is the smallest and the most widespread falcon in North America and the second smallest in the world.
-I’m very partial to Falco sparverius because this species is definitely the most interesting bird I can usually spot from my Bronx apartment window.
+I’m very partial to Falco sparverius because this species is definitely the most interesting bird I’ve spotted from my old Bronx apartment window.
 The false eye pattern on the back of an American Kestrel’s head deters predators because it seems impossible to surprise.

 The Common Kestrel (F. tinnunculus) is widespread throughout Europe, Asia, and Africa, and even makes occasional appearances in North America.
 This bird, also known as the European Kestrel, Eurasian Kestrel, or Old World Kestrel, shares some of its Mediterranean and Asian territory with the similar, though smaller Lesser Kestrel (F. naumanni).